fbpxl

 Students cut out the four pieces of the puzzle, re-assemble and glue on the puzzle boards.
 The puzzle pieces are either rectangles or triangles.

-There are two different sets to choose from - food pairs or everyday item pairs - and both sets come in both colour and black and white.
+There are two different sets to choose from - food pairs - and both sets come in both colour and black and white.

 Running fine motor games in the classroom